mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	This file will take a list of your projects, and generate an HTML table using D3.js.
 1. Add the following content:
     ````
-    // canned functionality for JIRA Activity
+    // Canned functionality for JIRA Activity
     $(function() {
         "use strict";

-        // get the parameters from the query string
+        // Get parameters from query string
-        // and sticks them in an object
+        // and stick them in an object
         function getQueryParams(qs) {
             qs = qs.split("+").join(" ");